Rainier-Digital-Solutions/rds-2.0/content/blogs/yuzi-case-study.md

 This case study sheds light on the challenges faced by [Yuzi Care](https://yuzicare.com), a Seattle-based B2B2C HealthTech company dedicated to redefining the maternal care experience.
 Struggling with an outdated website and a need to enhance user experience and cost-efficiency, Yuzi Care sought a solution that could align with their vision.

-[Rainier Digital Solutions](https://rainierdigitalsolutions.com) was chosen due to our strong project vision, our expertise in startups, and our commitment to supporting minority-owned, women-owned, and veteran-owned businesses elevate their online presence to improve their business outcomes.
+[Rainier Digital Solutions](https://rainierdigitalsolutions.com) was chosen due to our strong project vision, our expertise in early stage small businesses, and our commitment to supporting minority-owned, women-owned, and veteran-owned businesses elevate their online presence to improve their business outcomes.

 ### Customer Testimonial